guettli/django-and-third-party-js/README.md

 Up to now I have not seen anyone using it for Django, but it looks promising.

+# RPM/DPKG/Snap/Flatpak

+You can use package managers like rpm, dpkg, snap, flatpak.

 # Other Asset-Managers

 https://djangopackages.org/grids/g/asset-managers/